 “Every day the Packard Plant sits here in this state is a day this neighborhood cannot move forward,” Mayor Mike Duggan said.
-“We are deeply appreciative to Gov. Whitmer for the $12 million the state allocated to us late last year that we plan to use do demolish as much of the plant as we can.”
+“We are deeply appreciative to Gov. Whitmer for the $12 million the state allocated to us late last year that we plan to use to demolish as much of the plant as we can.”

 The Packard Plant is the largest abandoned auto plant in the city.

-In the early 1900s, the plant, designed by famed architect Albert Kahn, became a proud symbol of Detroit’s industrial rise as it churned out luxury automobiles and decent wages to thousand of workers.
+In the early 1900s, the plant, designed by famed architect Albert Kahn, became a proud symbol of Detroit’s industrial rise as it churned out luxury automobiles and decent wages to thousands of workers.
 It is now one of the largest abandoned auto plants in the world, and has become a lawless wasteland.

 The demolition is part of an “aggressive demolition program” to raze abandoned commercial buildings scattered across the city, said LaJuan Counts, director of Detroit’s Demolition Department.